 This year, in addition to the overall list, Best Workplaces for Innovators will introduce category-specific lists for companies to be considered by their region, size, and status (nonprofits judged separately).
 We’ll also recognize teams and individual leaders who inspire excellence in innovation at their workplaces.

-To compile the list, Fast Company collaborates with Accenture to evaluate the role innovation plays in company culture and operations.
+Accenture provides research to help Fast Company editors evaluate the role innovation plays in company culture and operations.

-Laszlo Bock, cofounder and CEO of Humu; Susan Chambers, former executive vice president and chief human resources officer at Walmart; Saikat Chaudhuri, executive director of Mack Institute for Innovation Management at the Wharton School of the University of Pennsylvania; Paul Daugherty, chief technology and innovation officer at Accenture; Stephanie Mehta, editor-in-chief of Fast Company; Jeff Sanders, vice chairman and co-managing partner of, global CEO and board practice at Heidrick & Struggles; Reshma Saujani, founder of Girls Who Code; and Bill Taylor, cofounder of Fast Company.
+Ana Bakshi, director, Oxford Foundry; Laszlo Bock, cofounder and CEO, Humu; Susan Chambers, president, Chambers Consulting and former chief human resources officer, Walmart; Saikat Chaudhuri, executive director, Mack Institute for Innovation Management, Wharton School of the University of Pennsylvania; Ken Chenault, chairman and managing director, General Catalyst; Paul Daugherty, group chief executive of technology and CTO, Accenture; Frances Frei, professor, Harvard Business School; Stephanie Mehta, editor-in-chief, Fast Company; Jana Rich, founder, Rich Talent Group; Jeff Sanders, vice chairman and co-managing partner, global CEO and board practice, Heidrick & Struggles; Reshma Saujani, founder, Girls Who Code; Bill Taylor, cofounder, Fast Company.